brycelangille/Quarentine-Trivia-Game/README.md

 MVP/PostMVP
 MVP
-1. Add CSS to make it fun/engaging
+1. Structed material in organized and challenging way
 2. Use 3/4 External API
-3.
+3. Add CSS to make it fun/engaging
-4.
+4.Ability to be interactive with audience

 PostMVP
 1. Add extra api for a bonus round section